 - Reflections can occur on rough surfaces, where light is scattered.
-One may then specify the hemispherical reflectance, which is based on the total reflected radiant flux.
-Also, there is the directional reflectance, defined as the ratio of reflected and incident radiance; it is a function of observation angle.
+One may then specify the hemispherical reflectance, which is based on the total reflected radiant flux, integrated over all directions, or a directional reflectance (see below).

 - There are extended objects, where light can penetrate, is internally scattered and thus partially transmitted and partially reflected.
 The reflectance simply quantifies the amount of light getting back into the half space of the incoming light.